Bwngy/Embroidery-Website/design-plan/README.md

 *This page will contain mostly images that will showcase my recent works.
 It is intended to be fun and engaging, and contrast from the other pages which have more text.*
 # About me/more inspo
 *This page will contain links to other artists that I enjoy, as well as resources for finding more advice*

+# to do
+- add more text and link content to external resources page
+- cite all images
+- add more images (stitches, floss)
+- flexbox nav bar
+- decide color theme
+- flexbox images
+- finalize logo
+- make borders rounded
+- edit milestones